syncfusion-content/javascript-docs/js/Theming-in-Essential-JavaScript-Components.md

 # Built-in Themes

-All our EJ components are developed with a unique theme and different styling effects to improve its appearance and to have the unique look and feel.
-It is possible to easily customize the default available themes through the API provided by **Essential JavaScript**.
+All our Syncfusion Essential JS widgets are developed with a unique theme and different styling effects to improve its appearance and to have the unique look and feel.
+It is possible to easily customize the default available themes through the APIs*.

-By default, there are **13** kinds of theming supports available for **Essential JavaScript** components.
+By default, there are 13 themes available for Essential JavaScript widgets.

 * default-theme
 * flat-azure-dark